mcduryea/Intro-to-Bioinformatics/RNAseq_PartII.html.md

 ## Loading the Data

-Now that we have all the packages that we need, let's load the dataset from the `rbionfcookbook.` The name of the dataset is `at_tf_gex`.
-We will pull out a few columns of interest and scale the data to make it more visually interpretable.
+Now that we have all the packages that we need, let's load the dataset from the `rbioinfcookbook.` The name of the dataset is `at_tf_gex`.
+We will pull out a few columns of interest and scale the data to make it more easy to interpret.

 We will then use a function in the `stringr` package to split the data by ecotype.